 Amputation: How to Qualify for Social Security Disability

 Amputations are evaluated on a case by case basis for Social Security Disability.
-When evaluating an amputation, Social Security will consider the location, extent of the amputation, any secondary medical conditions, and the length of time since the amputation occurred.
-Many amputations are treated with prosthetics and Social Security will consider how effective a prosthetic is when you’re evaluating a claim.
+When assessing an amputation, Social Security will consider the location, extent of the amputation, any secondary medical conditions, and the length of time since the amputation occurred.
+Many amputations are treated with prosthetics, and Social Security will consider how effective a prosthetic is when you’re evaluating a claim.